 It’s unusual, because the protagonist discovers the ear, which goes against the Nine-Act recipe, but it obviously works well in Blue Velvet.
 Here’s one that might look legitimate but isn’t:

 This is the kind of biographical material that should be woven into the main story.
 It’s not the place to start.
 The script is based on the biography of T.E.
 Lawrence, who naturally started his book this way, but adding it at the beginning made the movie unnecessarily longer.
-When adapting an existing story, look for the first incident that begins the conflict.
+Movies aren’t books.
+When adapting an existing story, look for the first incident that foreshadows the actual conflict.

 Lara Croft, Tomb Raider (2018) starts with an exposition about her father, then we see her defeated in the fighting ring, then the story begins.
 You don’t need all this character work at the beginning of a story, just get it going and weave it in as you go.